jaspector

 County help page says applicants can pay online with Visa, MasterCard, or Discover, or in person by check or money order.
 The county does not accept cash.
 Credit card payments carry a 2.99% convenience fee.

-Fees change.
-Verify current amounts at the official fee schedule (effective 2026-03).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2026-03) before budgeting.

-How to Schedule
+How to schedule

-Typical inspection sequence: Permit issuance, required phase inspections, correction of deficiencies if any, then final approval.
+Typical sequence: Permit issuance, required phase inspections, correction of deficiencies if any, then final approval.
 County portal also allows downloading and printing the permit after payment.

-Do I need a building permit in Johnsonville, SC?
+01 Do I need a building permit in Johnsonville, SC?

 County building application covers commercial and residential new installation, accessory structures, additions, alterations, repairs and renovations, and agricultural-only work categories, with related zoning and utility signoffs.

-How much does a building permit cost in Johnsonville, SC?
+02 How much does a building permit cost in Johnsonville, SC?

+Building permit fees in Johnsonville, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is For valuation of $1,000 and less, no fee unless inspection is required, in which case $15.00 per inspection is charged..
 Fees are calculated as: $15.00 for the first $1,000 plus $5.00 for each additional $1,000 up to $50,000; $260.00 for the first $50,000 plus $4.00 for each additional $1,000 to $100,000; $460.00 for the first $100,000 plus $3.00 for each additional $1,000 to $500,000; $1,660.00 for the first $500,000 plus $2.00 for each additional $1,000 above that..
 Plan check fee: When valuation exceeds $1,000 and a plan must be submitted, plan check fee is one-half of the building permit fee and is in addition to the permit fee..

-How do I apply for a building permit in Johnsonville, SC?
+03 How do I apply for a building permit in Johnsonville, SC?

-1. Confirm that the parcel is within Johnsonville municipal limits but in the Florence County consolidated planning and building jurisdiction.
+To apply for a building permit in Johnsonville, SC, follow these steps: 1.
+Confirm that the parcel is within Johnsonville municipal limits but in the Florence County consolidated planning and building jurisdiction.
 2. Review county permit requirements, fees, and forms, then register in the county One Stop portal or prepare for in-person filing at 518 S. Irby Street.
 3. Submit the Florence County Building Permit Application with owner, applicant, contractor, valuation, project description, and required plan or site materials.
 4. Include zoning compliance verification, utility or SCDES water/sewer approvals, and owner-builder paperwork where applicable.
 5. County intake staff reviews the application, requests corrections if needed, and issues an approval notice when reviews are complete.
 6. Pay approved fees online or in person, print the permit, post it on site, and schedule inspections through the portal.

-How long does it take to get a building permit in Johnsonville, SC?
+04 How long does it take to get a building permit in Johnsonville, SC?

-How do I schedule a building inspection in Johnsonville, SC?
+05 How do I schedule a building inspection in Johnsonville, SC?

-Other cities in Florence County
+Other jurisdictions in Florence County.

-View all Florence County jurisdictions →
+All Florence County jurisdictions →